TanguyLallemand/epistasy-detection-smmb-aco-vns/readme.md

     ./installation_of_project.sh

-This script will create some directories, install conda environment and purge compiled file to recreate executables
+This script will create some needed directories, install conda environment and purge compiled file to recreate executables

 ### Compilation instruction
 To recreate directory structure for both methods, please call this line at the root of the project: